TheMastro-11/Tezos-Contracts/contracts/README.md

 # Smart contract in Tezos
 A smart contract is a computer program or transaction protocol designed to automate, control or record events and actions based on predefined terms and conditions.[[1]](#references)<br>
 Because the blockchain is fully decentralized the main goals include minimizing the reliance on trusted intermediaries, reducing arbitration expenses, preventing fraud losses, and mitigating both intentional and unintentional errors or exceptions.<br>
-A smart contract runs perpetually on the blockchain since its deployment and its terms are written into code (publicy visible) and executed automatically, ensuring transparency and efficiency in the agreement's enforcement.
+A smart contract runs perpetually on the blockchain since its deployment and its terms are written into code (publicly visible) and executed automatically, ensuring transparency and efficiency in the agreement's enforcement.
 These contracts have the potential to revolutionize various industries by streamlining processes, increasing trust, and enabling new business models.
 They can be utilized in areas such as supply chain management, financial services, real estate transactions through a process call *tokenization*[[2]](#references) and more, offering benefits in terms of speed, cost savings, and enhanced security.<br>
 An example:
 in the traditional finance ecosystem, if someone wants to buy something, whether it's a videogame or a car, they have a series of guarantees that allow them to make the purchase in complete safety.<br>